Massive California wildfire sparked by faulty electrical gear

-LOS ANGELES Faulty electrical equipment sparked the 10-day-old forest fire that had threatened the scenic mountain resort of Idyllwild in Southern California before cooler, rainy weather helped crews largely subdue the blaze, fire authorities said on Thursday.
+LOS ANGELES, July 25 Faulty electrical equipment sparked the 10-day-old forest fire that had threatened the scenic mountain resort of Idyllwild in Southern California before cooler, rainy weather helped crews largely subdue the blaze, fire authorities said on Thursday.

 The so-called Mountain Fire charred 27,000 acres (11,000 hectares) in mountains near Palm Springs, forcing the evacuation of several communities and destroying seven homes.